does-not-compile/tictactoe/README.md

                             ❌ ⭕️ ⭕️

+Play it [here](https://does-not-compile-streamlit-tictactoe-streamlit-tictactoe-hb5iwp.streamlitapp.com/)!
 Have fun!

-Cheers

-- Sebastian